POP has planted orchards with a diverse range of community-based organizations throughout Philadelphia.

 How to Partner With POP in Planting an Orchard

-Every POP orchard is planted in collaboration with a community partner group.
+Every POP orchard is planted in collaboration with a community partner group within the city of Philadelphia.
 POP provides orchard design assistance, plant materials, help with event organizing, and training in orchard care.
 The community partner is responsible for all ongoing care of the orchard as well as distribution of the harvest.

 Community groups interested in collaborating on an orchard should first submit a POP Community Partner Application.
 This is followed by an evaluation and site visit conducted by POP staff.
 The primary criteria for selection as a community partner are: access to land, capacity of the group to care for an orchard, safety and suitability of the site itself, and plans for distribution of the harvest.
 POP generally requires that applicants hold long-term legal site access to the land (via ownership or a long-term lease).
 In recognition of systemic inequity and racially discriminatory practices that have impacted the ability of certain populations to access land or capital, exceptions to this policy may be made.
 (Lea esta entrada de blog en español aquí)